Shrouded in mystery, the King of Iron Fist Tournament 5 came to an end with the

 animation, Tekken is still one of those games that looks eons less

-impressive with newbs & button mashers behind the controls... unless of course
+impressive when beginners & button mashers are behind the controls... unless of course

 they are appropriately being obliteratedby skilled players...